muratk5n/thirdwave/en/README.md

 ---

 I see..
 Iglos have good insulation, the rest is body heat.
 That's it.

-They are not a problem.
+They are not the problem.

 ---